Introduction

 European Convention on Human Rights

-The Council of Europe was formed after the World War II and the European Convention of Human Rights came into force in 1953.
+The Council of Europe was formed after the second World War.
+It developed legislation about fundamental human rights that everyone should have and the European Convention of Human Rights came into force in 1953.
 It has been amended and added to over the years since.
-Here is a list of the rights it protects.
+It was incorporated into the UK Human Rights Act in 1998.
+The rights it protects are:

 - the right to life (Article 2)